Laravel-Backpack/docs/4.1/getting-started-basics.md

 <a name="backpack-design"></a>
 ### Front-End Design

 Backpack installs the [CoreUI](https://coreui.io) HTML theme, and our own design on top - [Backstrap](https://backstrap.net).
 It uses Bootstrap 4, and has many HTML blocks ready for you to use.
-When you're building a custom page in your admin panel, it's easy to just copy-paste the HTML from our [Backstrap demo](https://backstrap.net), or from the [CoreUI documentation](https://coreui.io/docs/getting-started/introduction/), and it look good, without you having to design anything.
+When you're building a custom page in your admin panel, it's easy to just copy-paste the HTML from our [Backstrap demo](https://backstrap.net), or from the [CoreUI documentation](https://coreui.io/docs/getting-started/introduction/), and it looks good, without you having to design anything.

 It also installs Noty for triggering JS notification bubbles, and SweetAlerts.
 So you can easily use these across your admin panel.
 You can [trigger notification bubbles in PHP](/docs/{{version}}/base-about#triggering-notification-bubbles-in-php) or [trigger notification bubbles in JavaScript](/docs/{{version}}/base-about#triggering-notification-bubbles-in-javascript).